 - Use churchy language – this is your chance to pull out all the theological words that would impress your seminary professors

-- Don’t mention financial training or classes – even if you host a Financial Peace University class, surely that’s not the major focus of your ministry.
-And I’ve seen on several occasions the IRS reply with “we think you might actually be a credit counseling agency.”
+- Carefully word your answer to their new, specific question about financial training classes (Section IV, question 8).
+Emphasize that you’d be teaching financial principles from the Bible and that the classes not the major focus of your ministry (presumably).
+I’ve seen on several occasions the IRS reply with “we think you might actually be a credit counseling agency.”
 Seriously.